TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/00 - Scalar and Vector Potential.md

 For the electric field:
 $$\vec{F} = -\nabla \phi \quad \Rightarrow \quad \phi(\vec{x}, t)) = -\int_{- \infty}^{\vec{x}} \vec{F}(\vec{x'}, t) d\vec{x'}$$
-$\phi$ is defined up to an additive constant, because the gradient of a constant is zero, so adding a constant to the potential does not change the electric field.
-This means that only differences in potential are physically meaningful(since it comes from integration), not the absolute value of the potential.
+$\phi$ is defined up to an additive constant, because the integration of a constant is zero, so adding a constant to the potential does not change the electric field.
 So we can choose the potential such that $\vec{F}$ does not change as long as:
 $$\phi' = \phi + C$$ Where $C$ is a constant.
 $$\vec{F} = -\nabla \phi = -\nabla \phi' = \vec{F'}$$